The Beverly Hillbillies (film)

 The Beverly Hillbillies is a 1993 American comedy film directed by Penelope Spheeris, written by Lawrence Konner and Mark Rosenthal, and starring Jim Varney, Diedrich Bader, Dabney Coleman, Erika Eleniak, Cloris Leachman, Rob Schneider, Lea Thompson and Lily Tomlin.

-Based on the television series of the same name (which ran from 1962–71), the film features cameo appearances by Buddy Ebsen (the original Jed Clampett, in his final motion picture appearance, playing his other starring television role, Detective Barnaby Jones), Dolly Parton and Zsa Zsa Gabor.
-The film follows a poor hillbilly named Jed Clampett (Varney), who becomes a billionaire after inadvertently finding crude oil on his property while firing his gun.
+Based on the television series of the same name (which ran from 1962 to 1971), the film features cameo appearances by Buddy Ebsen (the original Jed Clampett, in his final motion picture appearance, playing his other starring television role, Detective Barnaby Jones), Dolly Parton and Zsa Zsa Gabor.
+The film grossed $57 million worldwide and was panned by critics.
+It follows a poor hillbilly named Jed Clampett, who becomes a billionaire after inadvertently finding crude oil on his property while firing his gun.

 Plot

-Jed Clampett (Jim Varney), a hillbilly of humble station from Arkansas, accidentally discovers oil on his land while shooting at a jackrabbit.
+Jed Clampett, a hillbilly of humble station from Arkansas, accidentally discovers oil on his land while shooting at a jackrabbit.
 Ozark Mountain Oil, interested in purchasing his land, offers him $1 billion for the property.
-Unsure of what to do, Jed consults his sister, Pearl Bodine (Linda Carlson), during a family dinner.
-Pearl suggests that a change of scenery for Jed's daughter, Elly May (Erika Eleniak), would be a good thing.
+Unsure of what to do, Jed consults his sister, Pearl Bodine, during a family dinner.
+Pearl suggests that a change of scenery for Jed's daughter, Elly May, would be a good thing.
 Pearl and Jethro convince them to move to Beverly Hills California.
 Ozark Mountain Oil come by Jed's place to check to see if he has signed the contract.
-Having made up his mind and signed the contract, Jed and his daughter Elly, his mother-in-law, Daisy Moses (aka "Granny" (Cloris Leachman), and his nephew, Jethro (Diedrich Bader), Pearl's son, load up Jethro's old, dilapidated truck with their possessions and move to Beverly Hills, California, even though Granny is reluctant to come.
+Having made up his mind and signed the contract, Jed and his daughter Elly, his mother-in-law, Daisy Moses (aka "Granny"), and his nephew, Jethro, Pearl's son, load up Jethro's old, dilapidated truck with their possessions and move to Beverly Hills, California, even though Granny is reluctant to come.

-Milburn Drysdale (Dabney Coleman), the CEO of the Commerce Bank of Beverly Hills (where Jed's money is stored), sends out his secretary/assistant, Jane Hathaway (Lily Tomlin) to meet the Clampetts at their new estate that is next door to his.
+Milburn Drysdale, the CEO of the Commerce Bank of Beverly Hills, where Jed has opened an account and banked his money, sends out his secretary/assistant, Jane Hathaway to meet the Clampetts at their new estate that is next door to his.
 Jane calls the Beverly Hills Police after the Clampetts arrive, mistaking them for burglars.
 Upon learning of Jane's mistake at the police station, Drysdale briefly fires her.
 But seeing that Jed insists that he still wants her to watch over his affairs, Drysdale rehires her.

 The Clampetts settle into their new surroundings.
-Drysdale and his wife, Margaret (Penny Fuller), push their reluctant son, Morgan Drysdale (Kevin Connolly), into befriending Elly May, to whom he eventually develops an attraction.
+Drysdale and his wife, Margaret, push their reluctant son, Morgan Drysdale, into befriending Elly May, to whom he eventually develops an attraction.
 Jane is also smitten by Jethro, who seems ignorant of her affections.